badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

     Smalltalk snapshot: false andQuit: true
    ```

-3. Finnaly, we update the `.gitlab-ci.yml` to file execute the Moose analysis, and update the GitLab wiki project
+3. Finally, we update the `.gitlab-ci.yml` to file execute the Moose analysis, and update the GitLab wiki project

     ```yml
     analyze: